Superchavo/termux-display-manager-repo/README.md

 # I want to add a feature!
 You can always add a feature request in the Issues tab!, also you can make a pull request if u want

+# How to start it?
+The command to start it is tdm, BUT in xstartup or others, dont use tdm & , use tdm